plop-dev/plopfolio/src/pages/archive/content/how-a-dictator-affects-a-country.md

 <br>

-However, manipulating a whole population isn't always effective since violating human rights cannot be ignored by those affected.
+Human rights are also a significant concern in dictatorships.
 In the workplace, workers are forced to work in inhumane conditions that may take their lives.
 In Uzbekistan, the cotton industry heavily impacted adults and children with forced labour whilst being neglected and violated.
 Without a voice or opinion, they cannot avoid this fate and are helpless.

 <br>